ItamarShDev/Integral/README.md

 After excecuting the program, youu will need to enter you function in this structure:
 <FUNCTION>, <FROM>, <TO>
-the function need to be entered like this: x^1 or x for normal xFile: /home/itamar/Documents/OS-ex2...1/‫הגשה‬/ex2-itamarsh/README.txt Page 2 of 2 x^2,x^3... and not 3x^2 between all variables need to be only plus ('+') and not minus.
+the function need to be entered like this: x^1 or x for normal x x^2,x^3... and not 3x^2 between all variables need to be only plus ('+') and not minus.